 Brick kilns and bricks drying in Mack Brick Company yards.
 WHS collections 1922.214.171.124.

 The sandy loam of Windsor’s soils was perfect for tobacco growing.
 Starting in 1640, a mere seven years after town settlement, tobacco seed imported into Connecticut from Virginia was used to grow tobacco in Windsor (Howard, 221).
 The first shade-grown tobacco produced in this country was grown under cheesecloth tents in the village of Poquonock, starting in 1900 (Howard, 222).
 The tents blocked direct sunlight and increased humidity, thus approximating the optimal growing conditions of the plants’ native Sumatra.

 In the past fifty years, Windsor’s population has continued to diversify.
 Increasing numbers of people moving from Hartford to the suburbs were members of minority groups.
-Windsor’s African-American population increased more than tenfold between 1970 and 2000, reaching about 27 percent of the town’s population.
+Windsor’s African-American population increased more than tenfold between 1970 and 2000, reaching about 27% of the town’s population.
 That year, median income for Windsor’s black households was larger than for its white households.
-Windsor residents of Hispanic descent make up 5 percent of the population, with Asians comprising another 3 percent.
+Windsor residents of Hispanic descent make up 5% of the population, with Asians comprising another 3%.

 Windsor today is a town rich in history.
 It is a town that has experienced economic transformation in the past century, and enormous demographic transformation in the past few decades.
 While not immune from the tensions change brings, Windsor is strong in its sense of communities and continues to work towards community-building.